Please help the Friends of Laura Secord with their work at

 We were also proud participants in:

-With the Secord Bicentennial behind us, hard work continues on many important new initiatives that will help to provide impressive and engaging ways to learn and appreciate Canadian history – as well as its relevance to the present day.
+Hard work continues on many important new initiatives that will help to provide impressive and engaging ways to learn and appreciate Canadian history – as well as its relevance to the present day.

 Laura Secord.
 She is more than a corporate icon.
 She is an engaging, enigmatic, compelling, and significant figure in the canon of Canadian history.
 His Royal Highness Charles, The Prince of Wales, eloquently summarized her efforts in the video message he provided for the Friends of Laura Secord: